bcleonard/ibm_cos_toolkit/README.md

 * curl
 * base64

+## Testing on

+* IBM Cloud Object Storage Appliances running 3.14.x.x
+* Centos 7.x

-# These scripts will not work as-is on the following:
+## These scripts will not work as-is on the following:

 * AIX
+* Mac OS 10.14.6